wei-hsuan-cheng/dynamics_mpc_controller/docs/dynamics_mpc_formulation.md

 ## Solvers

-The controller selects the OCS2 MPC solver from the YAML field
+The controller selects the OCS2 MPC default solvers (DDP and SQP)

 $$
 \texttt{solverType} \in \{\texttt{sqp}, \texttt{ddp}\}.